Blake-Dowling/Blake-Dowling/README.md

 ### Hi there 👋, my name is Blake
 #### Computer Science Student at UCSC
-I enjoy learning web development and machine learning tools.
+I enjoy learning web development and data analysis tools.
 I have created projects using React and Tensorflow, and I'm currently working with teams to build a React Native mobile app and a Python web app.

 Skills: VUE JS / REACT / JS / HTML / CSS / Tensorflow / Python / C++ / SQ